Skip to main content

 Your deposit was not protected

-If they've failed to do this, the tribunal must order them to pay you compensation.
+The tribunal must order your landlord to pay you compensation if they broke the rules around protecting your deposit.
 This can be up to 3 times the amount of the deposit.

 You can apply during your tenancy, or up to 3 months after your tenancy has ended.